 Programming the robot with Niryo Blocks (Niryo One Studio)

 In this example, we define 2 functions, “Pick” and “Place”.
-The “Pick” function will pick an object (using gripper 1) on the left of the robot, and the “Place” function will place the object on the right of the robot.
+The “Pick” function will pick an object (using the large gripper) on the left of the robot, and the “Place” function will place the object on the right of the robot.

 First, we set the pins 1A and 1B as INPUT, to receive a signal from the Arduino.
 The pin 1C is set as OUTPUT, to send a signal back upon command completion.